 Definition of a Local System of Coordinates

-Start the function "Transform image group".
+Start the function "Transform image block".

 In the dialog "Transform image group into a new coordinate system" select the first entry, the function "New local coordinate system".

 Define the desired coordinate system with the points just measured.
 The representation of the selected coordinate-system plane in the 3D view and the displayed distances is helpful:

 - Point 1 is the starting point of the X axis

 - Point 2 is the point for the positive direction of the X axis

 - Point 1 Is the origin point of the coordinate system.

 - Displacement in the origin is 0, 0, 0

 - Distance between point 1 and point 2 is 3